Monday, August 31, 2009

 The phones in Zimbabwe didn’t work very well.
 The phone lines were old and the switching system was ancient.
 Sometimes, your phone would just stop working for months at a time.
 Even in Harare, you just couldn’t count on getting through by phone, so people were accustomed to just dropping by to say "hello."
 There was always some hot tea and biscuits, if not a full meal available to visitors.
 Phone service in the rural areas was even worse.
 Dave Hess had a “party line” that he shared with several other farms in the area.
 To get his own private line would require stringing a new cable at a cost to him of Z$7000.

 Phone Call One: We were staying with Alistair and Sylvia Forbes in Harare during this time.
-As were were considering what to do about Chisipite, we were thrilled that the ringing phone was actually for us!
+As we were considering what to do about Chisipite, we were thrilled that the ringing phone was actually for us!
 It was Colin Taylor asking if we could drop by for the meeting in his home on Wednesday evening.
 We happily agreed.
 We always enjoyed his Wednesday evening youth group meetings where we typically helped Colin by leading the young people in singing.

 Walking in the door, we were surprised to see that none of the young people were there.
 Instead, there were about 15 adult members of Chisipite.
 We had just walked into a doctrinal ambush.